jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 ----

 ..
 ATTENTION:: Do this only if you have MacOS_ and tree_ is not installed.

-If you have Windows_, :ref:`click here for how to install tree on Linux/Windows SubSystem for Linux<how to install tree on Linux/Windows Subsystem for Linux>` or :ref:`click here for how to install tree on Windows without Windows SubSystem Linux<how to install tree on Windows without Windows Subsystem for Linux>`
+  If you have Windows_

+  * :ref:`click here for how to install tree on Linux/Windows SubSystem for Linux<how to install tree on Linux/Windows Subsystem for Linux>` or
+  * :ref:`click here for how to install tree on Windows without Windows SubSystem Linux<how to install tree on Windows without Windows Subsystem for Linux>`

 type this in the terminal_